V. Elizabeth King

 Professional Affiliations

-- Society for Community Research and Action (Immigrant Justice Group; 2018 to present)
+- Society for Applied Research in Memory and Cognition (2021 to present)

 - Society for Research in Child Development (Latinx Caucus; 2020 to present)